du1388/3d-radnet/README.md

 test_example.bat
 ```
 ## Future updates
-As one of the main object is to provide to
+As one of the main objective is to provide a compiled dataset for researcher to develop 3D networks for medical images, we want to accommodate different input sizes.
+However due to the size of the original dataset it is not feasible to redistribute in the original size.
+We are currently exploring how to repackage the dataset such that it is more lightweight easier to access.

-- Compile and process images to
+- Compile and process images to Nifti format.
 - Train model with different backbone network architecture.
 - Relsease a compiled DICOM Metadata and headers of the TCIA dataset to faciliate research and development on improving the data mining and label generation.